 - Television and radio stations with FCC broadcast licenses

-- Airlines and pilots with FAA licenses
+- Airlines, pilots, and mechanics with FAA licenses

 - Medical clinics which serve Medicare and Medicaid patients (to the extent that they do so)